Cordelia Fine

-Cordelia Fine (born 1975) is a Canadian-born British philosopher of science, psychologist and writer.
-She is a full professor in the History and Philosophy of Science programme at the University of Melbourne, Australia.
-Fine has written three popular science books on the topics of social cognition, neuroscience, and the popular myths of sex differences.
-Her latest book, Testosterone Rex, won the Royal Society Science Book Prize, 2017.
-She has authored several academic book chapters and numerous academic publications.
-Fine is also noted for coining the term 'neurosexism'.
+Cordelia Fine (born 1975) is a Canadian-born British philosopher of science, psychologist, writer, and science communicator, who lives in Australia.
+As of 2018 she is a full professor in the History and Philosophy of Science programme at the University of Melbourne, Australia.
+Fine has written several popular science books on the topics of social cognition, neuroscience, and the popular myths of sex differences.
+She is especially known for Testosterone Rex, which won the Royal Society Science Book Prize in 2017.